MorrisMA/M65C02A/README.md

     (3)     M65C02A core’s ALU registers (A, X, and Y) are implemented using a modified, three level push-down register stack.
 This provides the programmer the ability to preserve intermediate results on-chip.
-The modification to the register stack is that load and store instructions only affect the TOS locations of the A, X, and Y register stacks.
+The operation of the register stack is modification to the so that load and store instructions only affect the TOS locations of the A, X, and Y register stacks.
 In other words, the TOS location of the register stacks is not automatically pushed on loads from memory, nor is it automatically popped on stores to memory.
 Explicit actions are required by the programmer to manage the contents of the register stacks associated with A, X, and Y;

     (4)     M65C02A core’s X Top-Of-Stack register, XTOS, can serve as a base pointer for base-relative addressing when it is used as a 16-bit index register.
 Base-relative addressing supports the stack frames needed by programming languages like C and Pascal, and which must be emulated by 6502/65C02 microprocessors.
-(Note: base-relative addressing using XTOS is generally associated with the system stack, but can be used in a more general way with any data structures in memory.)
+(Note: _Base-relative addressing using XTOS is generally associated with the system stack, but can be used in a more general way with any data structures in memory._)

-    (5)     The M65C02A core supports stack-relative addressing using almost any 6502/65C02 instruction that uses zero page, pre-indexed zero page, absolute, pre-indexed absolute (and indirect versions of these addressing modes) through the application of the OSX plus the SIZ or ISZ prefix instructions.
-(Note: WAI and STP can be replaced with the OSZ (OSX+SIZ), and the OIS (OSX+ISZ) prefix instructions to reduce the instruction size and number of cycles.)
+    (5)     The M65C02A core supports stack-relative addressing for almost any 6502/65C02 instruction that uses (a) zero page, (b) pre-indexed zero page, (c) absolute, (d) pre-indexed absolute (and the indirect versions of these addressing modes) through the application of the OSX prefix instruction plus the SIZ or ISZ prefix instructions.
+(Note: _WAI and STP can be replaced with the OSZ (OSX+SIZ), and the OIS (OSX+ISZ) prefix instructions to reduce the instruction size and number of cycles._)

     (6)     M65C02A core’s XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the OSX instruction.
-(Note: when used as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa, tax, plx, phx.
+(Note: _When used as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa, tax, plx, phx.
 This feature provides seven more ways to affect the system stack pointer: lds, sts, cps, tsa, tas, pls, phs.
-With the OSZ and OIS prefix instructions included, the width and addressing modes of these instructions can be controlled with fewer instruction bytes and cycles.)
+With the OSZ and OIS prefix instructions included, the width and addressing modes of these instructions can be controlled with fewer instruction bytes and instruction cycles._)

     (7)     The M65C02A core provides support for kernel and user modes.
 The previously unused and unimplemented bit of the processor status word (P), bit 5, is used to indicate the processor mode, M. The M65C02A core provides kernel mode and user mode stack pointers, SK and SU, respectively, for this purpose.
     SU may be manipulated from kernel mode routines, but SK is inaccessible to user mode routines.
-(Note: a 6502/65C02 program will stay in the kernel mode unless bit 5 (kernel mode) of the PSW on the system stack is cleared when an rti instruction is performed.
-On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors.)
+(Note: _A 6502/65C02 program will stay in the kernel mode unless bit 5 (kernel mode) of the PSW on the system stack is cleared when an rti instruction is performed.
+On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors._)

     (8)     M65C02A core provides automatic support for stacks greater than 256 bytes.
 This feature is automatically activated whenever stacks are allocated in memory outside of memory page 0 (0x0000-0x00FF) or memory page 1 (0x0100- 0x01FF).
-(Note: a limitation of this feature is that if the stack grows into page 1, then the mod 256 behavior of normal 6502/65C02 stacks will be automatically restored.)
+(Note: _A limitation of this feature is that if the stack grows into page 1, then the mod 256 behavior of normal 6502/65C02 stacks will be automatically restored._)

     (9)     M65C02A core provides prefix instructions, IND, ISZ (OIS), to add indirection to an addressing mode.
-When an indirection prefix instruction is applied.
-Previously, programmer-selected indirection resulted in indirection being applied before indexing.
-This meant that pre-indexed addressing modes using X would be converted into post-indexed indurect addressing like that available using the Y post-indexing register.
-With the elimination of specific base-relative addressing mode instructions and their associated microprogram routines, pre-indexed indirect addressing will now result when an indirection prefix instruction is applied.)
+Previously, when prefix-selected indirection was added to an instruction, indirection was applied before indexing.
+This meant that pre-indexed addressing modes using X would be converted into post-indexed indirect addressing like that available with the Y register.
+Now, in the latest release, prefix-selected indirection will result in pre-indexed indirect addressing if X is the index register, and post- indexed indirect addressing if Y is the index register: lable,x => (lable,x); (lable,x) => ((label,x)); lablely => (lable),y; (lable),y => ((lable),y)

     (10)    M65C02A core provides a prefix instruction, SIZ, ISZ (OSZ), which promotes the width of the ALU operation from 8 to 16 bits.
 The only